To view other videos, please click below for

 but even more shelves housing drug abuse, alcohol abuse, sexual

-can handle or know, it is time to come out of the closet and truly
+what others can handle or know, it is time to come out of the closet.

-reveal everything about ourselves.
-Then and only then can we be
+Then and only then can we be our true selves!

 and AIDS.
 The camouflage uniforms worn in the army, disguise and

-hide, so not to draw attention, able to blend in.
+hide, so as not to draw attention, able to blend in.
 The fear associated

-with HIV and AIDS, has kept us in the dark!
-Many have feared loosing
+with HIV and AIDS has kept us in the dark.
+Many have feared losing

 their family, friends, home and job, causing people to hide the

 fact they have been infected with HIV.
-So no one can see, hear,
+The results are that no one can see, hear

 die from HIV related illness or AIDS, the funeral announcements